 Q: Which processor is best for average gaming?

 Our pick will be a Ryzen 5 3600X or a core i5 10400F, as sole gaming usage does not require many-core counts.
-A processor with high clock speed and a chart-topping single-core boost clock tend to perform better in gaming.
+A processor with high clock speed and a chart-topping single-core boost clock tends to perform better in gaming.

 Q: What is the best budget CPU for gaming?

-A: The best budget CPU for gaming in 2021 is AMD Ryzen 3 3300X.
+A: The best budget CPU for gaming is AMD Ryzen 3 3300X.
 It offers seamless gaming performance when paired with a capable GPU.
 You will not notice many bottlenecks while using a mid-tier GPU from AMD or Nvidia.

 Another great option from Zen 3 architecture is Ryzen 5 5600G, which is a bit more costly.
 There are also Core i5 10400F and Ryzen 5 3600 at an affordable price range with amazing gaming performance.

 Q: Is Ryzen or i7 better for gaming?